The Day of the LORD

 Introduction

-I invite adherents of the "theological framework" called Covenant Theology, who likely also hold to post-millennial/amillennial eschatology, to carefully and prayerfully read this article.
-While not a formal rebuttal of these errors, you will find dozens of Scriptures that demonstrate that post-millennial/amillennial eschatology simply can't be true.
-If your mind it truly obedient to the Bible, you will renounce these errors once you have seen and obeyed the truth of the Scriptures as herein revealed.
+I invite adherents of the "theological framework" called Covenant Theology, who likely also hold to postmillennial/amillennial eschatology, to carefully and prayerfully read this article.
+While not a formal rebuttal of these unbiblical frameworks, you will find dozens of Scriptures that demonstrate that post-millennial/amillennial eschatology simply can't be true.
+If your mind is truly obedient to the Bible, you will renounce these errors once you have seen and obeyed the truth of the Scriptures as herein revealed.
 If not, then check your heart; you will find that it is not right before the LORD.

-The Day of the LORD is the series of events which detail:
+The Day of the LORD is the series of events which detail (greatly simplified):

-- to rule national Israel and the earth for a period of 1000 years (typically termed the Millennium),
+2. to rule national Israel and the earth for a period of 1000 years (typically termed the Millennium);

-- to be followed by the Great White Throne Judgment, the eternal judgment of the lost in the Lake of fire, and
+3. to be followed by the Great White Throne Judgment, the eternal judgment of only the lost; and

 These are the premises of this article and are thoroughly demonstrated from the Scriptures.